Mathematics

 • Modern Calculus and Analytical Geometry, (Silverman, 1969)

 I already read a tour of the calculus many years ago.
 It is the one book that is written as a story that you can speed read.
 The others are like a dictionary, full of mathematical formulas that I do not understand.
+You have to learn the Greek alphabet and a whole bunch of math symbols.
+It’s just like learning a new language, which is another not very interesting subject for me.

 I want to understand the principles.
 What do those numbers, Greek letters and mathematical symbols and formulas mean?
 What are the patterns I need to recognize and understand.